kvertacnik/Practical_Bioinformatics_Workshop/command_line.md

 ___

 ## Editing and viewing files from the command line
 Files can be edited without opening a text editor.
-These command line tools have many options; we'll look at the basics.
+These command line tools have many options; we'll look at some basic uses.

 NB: By default, the output of these commands prints to screen.
 If you want to save the output to a file, redirect the output by adding `> new_file_name` to the end of the command.
 For example, `grep "search_word" file.txt' > grep_output.txt` will redirect the `grep` output to `grep_output.txt` instead of printing to screen.